AdamBoley/The-Space-Marine-Legions/README.md

 Contact.html - No errors were found, the document is valid and conforms to best practices and standards.

+Addendum: the W3C HTML validator was found to be working on 01/03/2022, during final checking before submission.
+The results are below:

+Index.html - no errors or issues

+Traitors.html - no errors or issues

+Loyalists.html - no errors or issues

+Contact.html - no errors or issues

 #### Jigsaw CSS validator

 Note: In contrast to the W3C HTML validator, the Jigsaw CSS validator was working at time of testing.
 The result is below:

 Styles.css - No errors were found, though 4 warnings were detected.
 Two related to the imported fonts, which are classed as imported style sheets due to the @import tag.
 The other two related to the break-word value applied to the style rules on lines 586 and 598, as the break-word value is deprecated.
 The [MDN page](https://developer.mozilla.org/en-US/docs/Web/CSS/word-break) on the word-break property lists word-break as a valid value, though Internet Explorer does not support it.
 The value was hence changed to normal, which showed no errors when tested using the preview browser.
-The validator showed no errors with thos correction.
+The validator showed no errors with this correction.

 #### Lighthouse performance testing